giantswarm/aws-admission-controller/README.md

 Validating Webhook:

 - In a `AWSControlPlane` resource, it validates the Control Plane ID is matching against `G8ControlPlane` resource.
-- In a `AWSMachineDeployment` resource, it validates the Control Plane ID is matching against `MachineDeployment` resource.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.